Weâ€™re Ready When You Are: Far Niente and Nickel & Nickel are Open For Tastings. Learn more

 100% Cabernet Sauvignon

-An ideal 2012 growing season with warm days and cool, foggy nights offered the perfect conditions for fruit and tannin maturity.
-There were no heat spikes this year, so flavor development was at its peak.
-We pulled leaves around the fruit early, and shoots were rearranged to give adequate exposure and acclimate the clusters to the warm summer sun.
-Second crop removal is key to this vineyard due to the extra vigor of the vines, and the vineyard required a few passes to ensure that we received the best quality fruit.
-These vines ripen slowly and we waited until mid-October to harvest the fruit, picking the back section first and leaving the front section until it reached peak flavor maturity.
+Similar to 2012, warm days and cool, foggy nights prevailed, offering the perfect conditions for fruit and tannin maturity.
+The season began about 10 days ahead of last year and the vines looked well balanced going into the summer.
+We pulled leaves early, concentrating around the fruit, and shoots were rearranged to give adequate exposure and to acclimate the clusters to the warm summer sun.
+Second crop removal is key in this vineyard due to the extra vigor of the vines, and a few passes in the vineyard are required to ensure that we receive the best quality fruit.
+This vineyard ripens slowly and we waited until mid-October to harvest, and was close to the last location picked in the 2012 season.